Baptism: Reformed Protestantism

 In Reformed baptismal theology, baptism is seen as primarily God's offer of union with Christ and all his benefits to the baptized.
 This offer is believed to be intact even when it is not received in faith by the person baptized.
 Reformed theologians believe the Holy Spirit brings into effect the promises signified in baptism.
 Baptism is held by almost the entire Reformed tradition to effect regeneration, even in infants who are incapable of faith, by effecting faith which would come to fruition later.
 Baptism also initiates one into the visible church and the covenant of grace.
 Baptism is seen as a replacement of circumcision, which is considered the rite of initiation into the covenant of grace in the Old Testament.

 Reformed Christians believe that immersion is not necessary for baptism to be properly performed, but that pouring or sprinkling are acceptable.
 Only ordained ministers are permitted to administer baptism in Reformed churches, with no allowance for emergency baptism, though baptisms performed by non-ministers are generally considered valid.
-Reformed churches, while rejecting the baptismal ceremonies of the Roman Catholic church, accept the validity of baptisms performed with them and do not rebaptize.
+Reformed churches, while rejecting the baptismal ceremonies of the Catholic church, accept the validity of baptisms performed with them and do not rebaptize.